 A chat with Laphroaig distillery manager John Campbell

-I was absolutely thrilled to grab a moment with John Campbell this month, because who better to talk to than the longest ever serving distillery manager about the gorgeous 12th batch of Laphroaig 10 Year Old Cask Strength that was in your boxes this month?
+I was absolutely thrilled to grab a moment with John Campbell this month, Laphroaig's longest ever serving distillery manager.
+Who better to talk to about the gorgeous 12th batch of 10 Year Old Cask Strength that was in your boxes this month?
 From the whisky itself and what makes Laphroaig special to his past career as a lobster fisherman, we covered it all!

 Pour & Sip: Hi John!
 Thanks for chatting with us.
 Could you start by taking us through the history of Laphroaig?